 By induction, we can continue this construction for any $n\in\N$.

-The sequence $\{\psi_n\}_{n\in\N}$ has a limit point $\psi_0$ in the space of states on the unitalization $\dot\A$ in $*$-weak topology (see \cite[2.3.15]{BratRob}).
-Let us show that $\psi_0$ in fact is a state on $\A$, i.e. its restriction on $\A$ has norm 1.
+The sequence $\{\psi_n\}_{n\in\N}$ has a limit point $\psi_0$ in the space of states on the unitalization $\dot\A$ with respect to the weak$^*$ topology (see \cite[2.3.15]{BratRob}).
+Let us show that $\psi_0$ in fact is a state on $\A$, i.e. its restriction to $\A$ has norm 1.

-By lemma \ref{fahg} there exists a positive $h\in\A$ such that $\psi_n(x)=\psi_n(xh)$ for all $n\in\N$.
+By Lemma \ref{fahg} there exists a positive $h\in\A$ such that $\psi_n(x)=\psi_n(xh)$ for all $n\in\N$.
 It also holds for $\psi_0$.
 Indeed, for any $x\in\A$, $\e>0$ there exists $k\in\N$ such that $\psi_k\in B_{\e,x,xh}(\psi_0)$, i.e. $|\psi_0(x)-\psi_k(x)|<\e$ and $|\psi_0(xh)-\psi_k(xh)|<\e$.
 Then

 Since this holds for any $x\in\A$, $\e>0$ we have that $\psi_0(x)=\psi_0(xh)$ for any $x\in\A$.